Antibody: A substance produced by special cells of the body that counteracts the effects of a disease germ or its poisons.

 IVIG: intravenous(given by an IV, in a vein) immunoglobulin (proteins and cells in the blood that function as antibodies)

 Lymphocyte: a type of white blood cell involved in the human body’s immune system, of which there are two broad categories, T cells and B cells.
 Lymphocytes are an integral part of the body’s defenses because they are highly speciﬁc for antigens associated with microbes, tumor cells, transplants, allergies, and tissues attacked in autoimmune diseases.
 The immune system comprises clones of lymphocytes, each with a single speciﬁcity, and exposure to antigens leads to clonal expansion, the acquisition of helper and killer functions, and the formation of immune memory.

 Metagenomic deep sequencing: inventories nucleic acids present in laboratory stocks, providing an unbiased assessment of pathogen identity, the extent of genomic variation, and the presence of contaminants.

 Myalgia: the prefix my(o)-, which means ‘muscle’, and the suffix -algia, which refers to pain or a painful condition.
 Muscular pain or ache in a muscle which may be the result of injury, inflammation, overuse or inappropriate activity.

-Myelin: fatty rich system that surrounds nerve cells, insulates them and increases the rate of electrical impulses along the axon ( nerve fiber).
+Myelin: a fatty rich system that surrounds nerve cells, insulates them, and increases the rate of electrical impulses along the axon ( nerve fiber).

-Neurotransmitter: chemical substance released by brain cells that helps transfer an electrical impulse from one brain cell to another.
+Neurotransmitter: chemical substance released by brain cells that help transfer an electrical impulse from one brain cell to another.

-NMDAr: N-methyl D asparate receptor- a glutamate receptor(primary excitatory neurotransmitter in the brain) it is a neurotransmitter found in the synapses of the central nervous system.
+NMDAr: N-methyl D aspartate receptor- a glutamate receptor(a primary excitatory neurotransmitter in the brain) it is a neurotransmitter found in the synapses of the central nervous system.

 Pathogenic: Capability of an agent to cause disease to its host.